Ibiza epic fail

 1. The bus driver who went to Terminal 2 first when it was supposed to be last

-2. The check-in desk at Enter Air who stayed open for an extra 10 minutes so that we could check in
+2. The check-in desk at Enter Air who stayed open for an extra 10 minutes so that we could check-in

 1. Always book holidays in advance.
-If booking a late deal, try and book a few weeks in advance to avoid stress before holiday.
+If booking a late deal, try and book a few weeks in advance to avoid stress before the holiday.

-3. Check, double check and triple check flight times.
+4. Check, double check and triple check flight times.

 Luckily we had an absolutely amazing time on our holiday when we eventually got on it, and I fell in love with Ibiza all over again.